alex123012/ChromoGraph_console_util/README.md

 * "README.md" - instructions

+* "test.py" - test script of new program version

 # How to use
 _You don't need to install this program!
 Execute .exe file and enjoy._